Pylons/pyramid/docs/narr/traversal.rst

 The user asks for ``http://example.com/foo/bar/baz/biz/buz.txt``

-- :mod:`repoze.bfg` traverses foo, and attempts to find bar, which it finds.
+- :mod:`repoze.bfg` traverses "foo", and attempts to find "bar", which it finds.

-- :mod:`repoze.bfg` traverses bar, and attempts to find baz, which it finds.
+- :mod:`repoze.bfg` traverses "bar", and attempts to find "baz", which it finds.

-- :mod:`repoze.bfg` traverses baz, and attempts to find biz, which it finds.
+- :mod:`repoze.bfg` traverses "baz", and attempts to find "biz", which it finds.

-- :mod:`repoze.bfg` traverses biz, and attempts to find "buz.txt"
+- :mod:`repoze.bfg` traverses "biz", and attempts to find "buz.txt"
   which it does not find.

 The fact that it does not find "buz.txt" at this point does not signify an error condition.
 It signifies that:

-- the :term:`context` is biz (the context is the last item found during traversal).
+- the :term:`context` is "biz" (the context is the last item found during traversal).

 - the :term:`view name` is "buz.txt"